BritishBambi/LBBT-pp5/README.md

         - Acceptance Criteria: Users will have easy access to search functionality from anywhere on the website.
 When a query is entered the product listings will display all products that match their query.
     - User Story - Product Listing Page: As a User, I would like to be able to view summary details of a list of products so that I can quickly narrow down the products that I am interested in
         - Acceptance Criteria: When a user searches for a product, then the products are displayed in a listed summary format.
 All products matching the query, category, or all products are visible
+    - User Story - View Product by Category: As a User, I would like to be able to view all products belonging to a set category, so that I can compare those products easily with each other and see what options are available.
+        - Acceptance Criteria: The user will have access to change the product categories being searched for.
+When the user clicks on a particular category from navigation, the listing page will refresh with products only matching that criteria
+    - User Story - View Product Page: As a User, I would like to be able to view the full details of a product, so that I can make an informed purchase decision
+        - Acceptance Criteria: A user will be able to click onto a product card/link and be presented with a full page of details.
+From here the user will be able to read reviews and add the product to their bag.
 5. Shopping Bag
     - User Story - View bag: As a User, I would like to be able to view the contents of my shopping cart, so that I can confirm the details prior to proceeding to purchase
         - Acceptance Criteria: User is able to access their bag from any location on the site.
 The view is able to render all products that have been saved to the bag accurate to the user input
 6. Checkout
+    - User Story - Proceed to Checkout As a User, I would like to be able to progress to purchasing my items, so that I can complete my transaction
+        - Acceptance Criteria: From anywhere on the site the user will have a link to access their bag and go to the checkout.
+From the bag, the user can click a button that will bring them to the checkout screen.
+    - User Story - Fill out checkout details: As a User, I would like to be able to provide my details, so that I can complete my order
+        - Acceptnace Criteria: When the user is brought to the checkout screen they will be asked to enter their delivery and billing address.
+The user will be given a rundown of their bag and total price before entering in their own payment information.
+The user will be given the option to save these details to their user profile if one is currently logged in.
 7. Product Review
     - User Story - Review Product: As a user, I would like to review a product so that I can help inform other users about a product and give my personal feedback
         - Acceptance Criteria: The form is able to be submitted and contains user review information including some text and a score out of 5.
 The product will then be connected to the product model to be accessed by the product details view.